alberthdev/alberthdev-misc/QtStaticBuildScripts/README.md

-# Qt Quick Static Build Scripts + Patches
+# Qt Static Build Scripts + Patches

 ## Introduction
 These scripts help with the building of Qt statically.